MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-csharp.md

 ### Create a new .NET Core application

-1. In a console window (such as cmd, PowerShell, or Bash), use the `dotnet new` command to create a new console app with the name `azure-openai-quickstart`.
-This command creates a simple "Hello World" project with a single C# source file: *Program.cs*.
+1. In a console window (such as cmd, PowerShell, or Bash), use the [`dotnet new`](/dotnet/core/tools/dotnet-new) command to create a new console app with the name `azure-openai-quickstart`:

     ```dotnetcli
     dotnet new console -n azure-openai-assistants-quickstart
     ```

-2. Change your directory to the newly created app folder.
-You can build the application with:
+2. Change into the directory of the newly created app folder and build the app with the [`dotnet build`](/dotnet/core/tools/dotnet-build) command:

     ```dotnetcli
     dotnet build